byrgazov/diesel/README.rst

 Thanks to Python_ the syntax is clean and the development pace is rapid.
 Thanks to non-blocking I/O it's fast and scalable.
 Thanks to greenlets_ there's unwind(to(callbacks(no))).
 Thanks to nose_ it's trivial to test.
-Thanks to Flask_ you don't need to write a new web framework using it.
+Thanks to Werkzeug_ you don't need to write a new web framework using it.

 It provides a clean API for writing network clients and servers.
 TCP and UDP supported.
 It bundles battle-tested clients for HTTP, DNS, Redis, Riak and